dward330/DLogger/README.md

 # DLogger
-Derrick Kyle Ward's Logging Framework.
-This is an asynchronous logging framework.
+Derrick Kyle Ward's AsynchronousLogging Framework.
   * Why was this developed:
     * This was my first stab at trying to develop a useful framework/library that can be used for any application.
   * What was Challenging: